pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals-azure/_index.md

 meta_image: meta.png

 youll_learn:
-    - Stuff
+    - Working with the Azure resource provider
-    - Things
+    - Creating remote resources
-    - Whatnot
+    - Using Pulumi with abstractions

 # At least one tag is required.
 Lowercase, hyphen-delimited is recommended.
 tags: